Verified-Intelligence/alpha-beta-CROWN/README.md

 * The **"convex relaxation barrier"** ([Salman et al., NeurIPS 2019](https://arxiv.org/pdf/1902.08722)) paper concludes that optimizing the ReLU relaxation allows CROWN (referred to as a "greedy" primal space solver) to achieve the same solution as linear programming (LP) based verifiers.

-* **LiRPA** ([Xu et al., NeurIPS 2020](https://arxiv.org/pdf/2002.12920.pdf)) is a generalization of CROWN on general computational graphs and we also provide an efficient GPU implementation, the [auto\_LiRPA](https://github.com/KaidiXu/auto_LiRPA) library.
+* **LiRPA** ([Xu et al., NeurIPS 2020](https://arxiv.org/pdf/2002.12920.pdf)) is a generalization of CROWN on general computational graphs and we also provide an efficient GPU implementation, the [auto\_LiRPA](https://github.com/Verified-Intelligence/auto_LiRPA) library.

 * **α-CROWN** (sometimes referred to as optimized CROWN or optimized LiRPA) is used in the Fast-and-Complete verifier ([Xu et al., ICLR 2021](https://arxiv.org/pdf/2011.13824.pdf)), which jointly optimizes intermediate layer bounds and final layer bounds in CROWN via variable α. α-CROWN typically has greater power than LP since LP cannot cheaply tighten intermediate layer bounds.

-* **β-CROWN** ([Wang et al., NeurIPS 2021](https://arxiv.org/pdf/2103.06624.pdf)) incorporates split constraints in branch and bound (BaB) into the CROWN bound propagation procedure via an additional optimizable parameter β.
+* **β-CROWN** ([Wang et al., NeurIPS 2021](https://arxiv.org/pdf/2103.06624.pdf)) incorporates ReLU split constraints in branch and bound (BaB) into the CROWN bound propagation procedure via an additional optimizable parameter β.
 The combination of efficient and GPU accelerated bound propagation with branch and bound produces a powerful and scalable neural network verifier.

 * **BaB-Attack** ([Zhang et al., ICML 2022](https://proceedings.mlr.press/v162/zhang22ae/zhang22ae.pdf)) is a strong falsifier (adversarial attack) based on branch and bound, which can find adversarial examples for hard instances where gradient or input-space-search based methods cannot succeed.

 * **GCP-CROWN** ([Zhang et al., NeurIPS 2022](https://arxiv.org/pdf/2208.05740.pdf)) enables the use of general cutting planes methods for neural network verification in a GPU-accelerated and very efficient bound propagation framework.
 Cutting planes can significantly strengthen bound tightness.

+* [Formal Verification for Neural Networks with General Nonlinearities via Branch-and-Bound](https://files.sri.inf.ethz.ch/wfvml23/papers/paper_24.pdf) enables branch and bound based verification for non-ReLU and general activation functions, achieving significant improvements on verifying neural networks with non-ReLU activation functions such as Transformer and LSTM networks.

 We provide bibtex entries below: